 7. Electronic Cable Organizer

 Sounds simple?
 It is!
 But also so efficient.
 As a digital nomad, you will naturally carry quite a few electronic devices around with you.
-Usually, each and everyone come with its own charging cable.
+Usually, each and every device comes with its own charging cable.
 In the end, you have your entire bag full of cables, which will create a snarled mess.
 A cable organizer keeps all of that neat and structured.
 One chaos less.

 8. Productivity Planner